Yet Another Python Pkg Manager: uv

 I am frustrated and delighted to have started using yet another Python

-.
-While I could tout the usability or speed of uv
+package manager: uv.
+While I could tout the usability or speed of uv,

 what I find most remarkable is that it’s new to this world.